highcharts/controls/ROADMAP.md

 - A `label` attribute for the control items, to override what is rendered in the `<label>` tag.
-- Smart rendering of `select` control: buttons for 2-3 options, dropdown for 4+ options
 - Consider the JS API.
 Does it make sense that the `controls` option includes groups and nested controls?
 - npm package.